 Previous GeneCards Identifiers for MAGEL2 Gene

 Prader-Willi syndrome (PWS) is caused by the loss of expression of imprinted genes in chromosome 15q11-q13 region.
 Affected individuals exhibit neonatal hypotonia, developmental delay, and childhood-onset obesity.
 Necdin (NDN), a gene involved in the terminal differentiation of neurons, localizes to this region of the genome and has been implicated as one of the genes responsible for the etiology of PWS.
 This gene is structurally similar to NDN, is also localized to the PWS chromosomal region, and is paternally imprinted, suggesting a possible role for it in PWS. [provided by RefSeq, Oct 2010]

 GeneCards Summary for MAGEL2 Gene

-MAGEL2 (Melanoma Antigen Family L2) is a Protein Coding gene.
-Diseases associated with MAGEL2 include prader-willi-like syndrome and prader-willi syndrome due to point mutation.
+MAGEL2 (MAGE Family Member L2) is a Protein Coding gene.
+Diseases associated with MAGEL2 include Schaaf-Yang Syndrome and Prader-Willi Syndrome.
+Among its related pathways are Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
 An important paralog of this gene is MAGED1.

 UniProtKB/Swiss-Prot for MAGEL2 Gene